Building Zepel.io, the JIRA alternative software teams love

 It can feel silly to write an acceptance criteria that you think is kind of obvious.
 But what's obvious for you, need not necessarily make it obvious for your team.
 Building products and features is a cross-functional effort.
 That means, people come with different perspectives that others don't know.
 Writing even the most obvious acceptance criteria can help your team give the complete picture of what needs to be done and help remove inefficiencies in your development process.

-might help you writing acceptance criteria with a template.
+Your agile tool might help you writing acceptance criteria with a template.
 But it is never as simple as completing a fill-in-the-blanks form.

 The individual impact of inefficiencies in your product development process is almost always invisible.
 One mistake while writing an acceptance criteria often leads to a series of other mistakes.
 And the worst part is, it is nearly impossible to trace it back to a poorly written acceptance criteria.